IINemo/lm-polygraph/README.md

 model = WhiteboxModel(base_model, tokenizer, model_path=model_path)
 ```

-Alternatively, you can use WhiteboxModel#from_pretrained method to let LM-Polygraph download the model and tokenizer for you.
+Alternatively, you can use ```WhiteboxModel.from_pretrained``` method to let LM-Polygraph download the model and tokenizer for you.
 However, this approach is deprecated and will be removed in the next major release.

 ```python
 from lm_polygraph.utils.model import WhiteboxModel